 The state of Tennessee mandates alcohol training for all employees of a seller/server establishment.
 Why is the state so strict about meeting these requirements?
-The answer is quite simple: the very act of serving and consuming alcohol can be very dangerous if not handled with the utmost care and responsibility.
-Therefore, the Tennessee Alcoholic Beverage Commission (TABC) ensures that servers know just what to look out for and how to handle any hazardous situation that may come their way.
+The answer is quite simple: the very act of selling and consuming alcohol can be very dangerous if not handled with the utmost care and responsibility.
+Therefore, the Tennessee Alcoholic Beverage Commission (TABC) ensures that sellers know just what to look out for and how to handle any hazardous situation that may come their way.

 Meeting TABC Requirements

 As part of meeting Tennessee alcohol seller training requirements, all licensed establishments must provide a state-approved alcohol training education course to its employees.
 This certification training must be completed within 60 days of hire in order to earn a seller permit.
 This permit will be valid for 5 years, after which the employee will need to renew it by completing the alcohol training course again.
 Businesses must have copies of each employee's seller permit on file at all times, or else they could risk severe penalties.

 You will be eligible to become a TABC-certified alcohol seller as long as you meet the following requirements:

 - You must be at least 18 years old